fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 ### Shell Command Line Parameters

-You can configure command parameters to change how TDengine shell executes.
+You can configure command parameters to change how DThouse shell executes.
 Some frequently used options are listed below:

 - -c, --config-dir: set the configuration directory.
 It is */etc/taos* by default.
 - -h, --host: set the IP address of the server it will connect to.
 Default is localhost.